rstropek/htl-csharp/course-org.md

 * Random sample is checked
   * No need to be perfect, hand in your best try
   * Earn max.
 2 points for a good homework
-  * Minus 2 points for missing homework
+  * Minus 2 points for totally missing homework

 <!-- .slide: class="left" -->